cecilia-coutinho/mvc-anonymous-forum/README.md

 ### Conclusion

 The MVC Anonymous Forum is a simple but well-structured web application designed to facilitate discussions on various topics.
-By following MVC principles and making key design decisions, the project provides a good foundation for further development and customization.
+By following MVC principles and making key design decisions, the project can provide a good foundation for further development and customization.